Oceanian art: Polynesia

 Polynesia, like Micronesia, stretched back to Lapita cultural traditions.
 Lapita Culture included parts of the western Pacific and reached as far east as Tonga and Samoa.
 However much of Polynesia, like the islands of Hawaii, New Zealand, Tahiti, and Easter Island, had only relatively recently been settled by indigenous peoples.
 The most famous Polynesian art forms are the Moai (statues) of Rapa Nui/Easter Island.
 Polynesian art is characteristically ornate, and often meant to contain supernatural power or mana.
-Polynesian works of art were thought to contain spiritual power and could affect change in the world.
+Polynesian works of art were thought to contain spiritual power and could effect change in the world.
 However the period beyond 1600 AD had seen intense interaction with European explorers, in addition to continuing earlier cultural traditions.
 The collections of European explorers during the period show that classical Polynesian art was indeed flourishing.
 In the 19th century, depopulation of areas due to slave raiding and Western diseases disrupted many societies and cultures.
 Missionary work in the region caused the conversion to Christianity, and in some cases the destruction of traditional cultural and artistic heritage of the region, specifically sculpture.
 However more secular art forms continue, such as carving non-religious objects like kava bowls and textile work such as tapa making.
 With the end of colonialism however, Polynesians increasingly attempted to assert their cultural identity.

 Australia

-Australian Aboriginal people are most known for their rock art, which they continue to practice after their contact with Western explorers.
+Australian First Nations people are most known for their rock art, which they continue to practice after their contact with Western explorers.
 Other forms of art however, reflect their lifestyle of often moving from one camp to another and is utilitarian and portable, albeit still highly decorated.
 They used rocks and other natural sources mixed with water to make their paint.
 Often using sticks to make their famous but recent (from 1971) dot paintings.
-Even today we still see Aboriginals making these.
+Even today we still see First Nations people making these.
 When dancing, they paint their bodies with white "paint" and apply it to their body in patterns and meaningful shapes and lines.
 Their dancing uses native Australian animals as inspiration.